The Last Chronicle of Barset: Visual form

 Original illustration by G.H.
 Thomas of Mr. Crawley standing before the magistrates.

 Other than its written form, The Last Chronicles of Barset has also been transformed into visual illustrations.
 The visual illustration was designed by George Housman Thomas and was published in 1867 alongside the novel.
 Titled The Last Chronicle of Barset With Illustrations, the black and white copy features certain events from the novel.
 For certain illustrations, Thomas had drawn inspiration from John Everett Millais, a Victorian illustrator.
 Millias had provided multiple illustrations of The Crawley Family in Trollope's fourth novel in the series, Framley Parsonage.
 Gordon Ray states that these illustrations serve to vividly complement the novel as they provide an understanding of Trollope's intentions with each character.
 While Trollope did not draw the illustrations himself, Ray stated that each sketch was tailored to Trollope's own personal desire as Trollope believed that "the author can select the subjects better than the artist - having all the feelings of the story at his fingers' end."

 Series

 The novel has also been converted into a film series directed by Stephen Harrison.
 Released in 1959 by the British Broadcasting Corporation, the series had six episodes released over the span of three months before coming to an end.
-The actors in this series include Hugh Burden as Mr. Crawley, Maureen Pryor as Mrs. Crawley and Olga Lindo as Mrs. Proudie.
+The actors in this series include Hugh Burden as Mr. Crawley, Maureen Pryor as Mrs. Crawley, Clive Morton as Archdeacon Grantly and Olga Lindo as Mrs. Proudie.

 Radio drama

 The text has been transformed into a number of radio dramas.
 The first was released in 1998.
 Directed by Cherry Cookson and dramatised by Martin Wade, the play was created following the previous success of a dramatisation of The Small House at Allington.
 Another radio version directed by Marion Nancarrow and dramatised by Nick Waburton was released on BBC Radio in 2011.
-On the Goodreads website, the radio drama currently has a rating of 4.3 stars.